Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

-We compare CrowdStrike Falcon, SentinelOne Singularity, and Bitdefender GravityZone for SMBs — covering pricing for real fleet sizes, detection capabilities, management overhead, and which platform fits teams without a dedicated SOC.
+We compare CrowdStrike Falcon, SentinelOne Singularity, and Bitdefender GravityZone for SMBs — covering pricing for real fleet sizes, tier reality, detection capabilities, management overhead, and which platform fits teams without a dedicated SOC.

 Quick Verdict

 CrowdStrike Falcon requires active management or an MSSP partner to leverage its threat intelligence fully.
 SentinelOne Singularity works well in environments where rollback capabilities provide a safety net without constant monitoring.
-Bitdefender GravityZone delivers top-tier prevention at the lowest price point (~$39/device list), making it a practical default for cost-conscious SMBs.
+Bitdefender GravityZone delivers strong prevention at the lowest price point, making it the best value in this comparison for cost-conscious SMBs.

 If you're still deciding whether you need EDR at all, start with our EDR vs Antivirus guide.
 This article assumes you've already made that decision and need to choose a product.